Design-Enginnering/DiscoShell/README.md

 # DiscoSh

 DiscoSh is a simple command line tool that can generate a nearly undetectable remote access trojan that connects to a Discord bot.
-DiscoSh generates a batch file stager which can be optionally obfuscated.
+DiscoSh generates a batch file stager which can be optionally obfuscated with [BatchGuard](https://github.com/cchash/BatchGuard) modules.
 The generated file can be used on its own and does not require additional code to be wrapped over it.

 ![image](https://media.discordapp.net/attachments/955850893113298957/957939935359422504/unknown.png)